manolama/YCSB/hbase10/README.md

 See `hbase098/README.md` for configuration details.

+## Configuration Options
+In addition to those options available for the `hbase098` binding, the following options are available for the `hbase10` binding:

+* `durability`: Whether or not writes should be appended to the WAL.
+Bypassing the WAL can improve throughput but data cannot be recovered in the event of a crash.
+The default is true.

 ## Bigtable

 Google's Bigtable service provides an implementation of the HBase API for migrating existing applications.
 Users can perform load tests against Bigtable using this binding.